BlockchainCommons/Secure-Development-Setup-macOS/Mac Command Line 101/part1-basics.md

 The .. and .
 Relative Paths
 ---------------------------

-There are two special paths, the `.` and '..` - these are are used for what are _relative_ paths.
+There are two special paths, the `.` and '..`: these are _relative_ paths, which are related to your current directory.

 The `..` directory is the directory _above_ the current working directory.
 So while still in the `~/temp` directory you type 'ls ..` and you will see the contents of the home directory: